 Many of the new immigrants who moved in were German like Kerzner’s grandmother who arrived in 1921.
 She told him that she chose Ridgewood for three reasons: She could be close to her church (St. Matthias Roman Catholic); she was near the M and L trains to Manhattan; and she was only two blocks away from the shops on Myrtle Avenue.

 After World War I, other ethnic groups came to Ridgewood.
 Gottscheers (Austrians who emigrated to the Balkans in the 14th century), Sicilian, Polish, and Irish immigrants moved in.
 After World War II, they were joined by immigrants from Romania, other parts of Italy, and Slovenia.
 In the 1980s, another wave of new arrivals from Poland and Yugoslavia arrived, and more recently, Chinese, Dominicans, Koreans, Ecuadoreans and Egyptians have joined the mix.
-In the last few years, an even newer group of “immigrants” have relocated from the somewhat less exotic territories of Greenpoint, Bushwick, Williamsburg, and most recently, Manhattan.
+In the last few years, transplants have relocated from the somewhat less exotic territories of Greenpoint, Bushwick, Williamsburg, and most recently, Manhattan.

-Kendra Lehner moved from “an old and tight apartment in Williamsburg” to a co-living space in Ridgewood that she loves.
+Kendra Lehner moved from “an old and tight apartment in Williamsburg” to a co-living space in Ridgewood.
 She’s an enthusiastic Ridgewood booster for many reasons and loves its diversity: “This is one of the only places in the world where I can pass a Cuban food truck and a Polish bakery on the same block.”

 A glimpse of the future

 What lies ahead for Ridgewood?
 There is a very strong community push to preserve as much of the neighborhood as possible in order to maintain its early 20th century feel.
 Right now nearly 3,000 buildings have been designated as state and federal landmarks and it is possible that, if Kerzner and some of his neighbors have their way, the number will grow with the addition of 500-700 commercial properties along Fresh Pond Road and Myrtle Avenue.
 They’re optimistic but say that the pandemic has slowed the application process down by about 18 months.